 In a really serious implementation of an interpreter it would be worth carrying out further experiments to determine the optimal mapping, based, for example, on benchmarks carried out on a variety of programs and keeping statistics of which opcodes were actually the most heavily used.
-I was delighted to see that one group had actually tried something like this on a simple program in which they had deliberately used a very limited set of opcodes.
+I was delighted some years agot tofind that one group had actually tried something like this on a simple program in which they had deliberately used a very limited set of opcodes.
+No such initiative this year, however.

-The timings here were obtained fairly roughly on a stopwatch; one should really have run the simulations many times over and probably excluded the IO operations, but the fact that performance is inherently dependent on the efficiency of the interpreter is plain to see.
+The timings here were obtained a few years back on a 32 bit XP system.
+They were done fairly roughly with a stopwatch; one should really have run the simulations many times over and probably excluded the IO operations, but the fact that performance is inherently dependent on the efficiency of the interpreter is plain to see.
+Thanks to one group who provided a useful batch file for timing programs, which will be added to the arsenal of tools for future courses.